clorivian/kari/README.md

-this shit is fucking stupid kyssss
+this shit is fucking stupid WHAT THE FUCK KILL UR SELF BITCH.